This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Over the holiday season, one meal I love serving more than any other is prime rib.
 Nothing could be more special than a gorgeous beef roast served sliced with a buffet of holiday side dishes!

 For the best prime rib dinner, I always plan my sides around the beef roast.
 Holiday dinners are something I look forward to every year, and the best way to keep it stress-free is to plan ahead of time.

-My list of side dishes for prime rib is actually a personal list I reference every year, and this year I thought it was about time I share it with you!
-You will find everything you need for an amazing roast beef dinner on this list, from everyone’s favorite mashed potatoes to green bean almondine and more.
+My list of side dishes for prime rib is a personal list I reference every year, and this year, I thought it was about time I shared it with you!
+You will find everything you need for a fantastic roast beef dinner on this list, from everyone’s favorite mashed potatoes to green bean almondine and more.
 Enjoy!

 What to Serve with Prime Rib

 Prime Rib Side Dishes-Vegetables

 Side Dish for Prime Rib-Salads